The Geometry and Calculus of Losses: Loss Functions

+All proper losses $\ell$ have convex superprediction sets, but that does not imply that the partial functions $\ell_i=\ell(\cdot;i)$ are convex for all $i\in[m]$ \citep{Reid:2010,Vernet:2016aa}.
+However, such proper losses with non-convex partial losses can be made convex by reparametrisation.

-A \Def{composite proper loss} $\ell\circ\ppt^{-1}$ is the composition of a proper loss $\ell$ and an (inverse) ``link function'' $\ppt^{-1}$ that reparametrizes the loss \cite{Reid:2010,Vernet:2016aa}.
-The aforementioned papers studied such links from a differentiable point of view.
-We will now show that the geometric perspective of the present paper, along with the properties of inverse losses, allows a simpler proof of the fact that there is always a special link function which ensures the resulting composite loss is a convex function.
-This link function is called the ``canonical link'' in \citep{Reid:2010} (binary case) and \citep{Vernet:2016aa} (general multiclass case); as we shall see below, the canonical loss is indeed the antipolar loss.
+A \Def{composite proper loss} $\ell\circ\ppt^{-1}$ is the composition of a proper loss $\ell$ and an (inverse) ``link function'' $\ppt^{-1}$ that reparametrizes the loss \citep{Reid:2010,Vernet:2016aa}.
+The aforementioned papers studied such links using the tools of differential calculus.
+We will now show that the geometric perspective of the present paper, along with the properties of antipolar losses, allows a simpler proof of the fact that there is always a special link function which ensures the resulting composite loss is a convex function.
+This link function is called the ``canonical link'' in \citep{Reid:2010} (binary case) and \citep{Vernet:2016aa} (general multiclass case); as we shall see below, the canonical loss is indeed the composition of the loss with its associated antipolar loss.